obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 ## Changelog

+- 2014-08-29: Corrected circlip pliers suggested item -- it was too big for the holes on the clips suzuki uses.
 - 2014-08-26: Mention the EMGO kickstart lever which *may* work.
 Added more Amazon links.
 - 2014-08-25: Re-read and found all sorts of terrible wording and bad